15 Military Friendly Colleges in Minnesota

 100 Church Street SE | Minneapolis, MN 55455

-UMN Twin Cities participates in the Yellow Ribbon Program.
-An unlimited number of graduate students at the Carlson School of Management could get an unlimited max contribution per year.
-50 other students could get up to $1,000 each, per year.
+UMN Twin Cities actively participates in the Yellow Ribbon Program, extending valuable support to graduate students at the Carlson School of Management.
+An unlimited number of graduate students have access to an unlimited maximum contribution per year, while an additional 50 students could receive up to $1,000 each annually.

 Average Post 9/11 GI Bill Benefits Awarded